Ayush2020012016/GreenstitchDashboard/README.md

 ## client

-### In the client I have used React.js Tailwindcss and for the charts I have implemented the Google charts.
+### In the client I have used React.js Tailwindcss and for the chart I have implemented the Google charts.

 ---

-## server
+## backend

-### the other section is backend in which I have used express, and for the database I have used Mongodb.
+### In this section  I have used express, and for the database I have used Mongodb.

 ---

 ## Feature

-### As Stated in the requirement the data loaded for the chart is done using database that is mongodb in my case.
+### As Stated in the requirement the data, loaded for the chart is done using database that is mongodb.

 ---